-- Following several admissions data scandals at well-regarded law schools, the Law School Admissions Council succumbed to public pressure calling for the group to verify law school LSAT score medians, which restored public confidence in admissions data.
+- Following several admissions data scandals at well-regarded law schools, the Law School Admissions Council succumbed to public pressure from LST and others calling for the group to verify law school LSAT score medians, which restored public confidence in admissions data.

 Through LST Tools